I-2-4-40.Administrative Res Judicata

 If another individual has a claim for benefits on his or her own right regardless of whether he or she is a substitute party, administrative res judicata is applicable to an issue decided with respect to the original party.

 For administrative res judicata to apply to any particular issue, the same material facts must be involved, i.e., the prior claim represented the same material facts pertinent to the particular issue.
 The term “same material facts” means, in effect, that no new and material evidence has been submitted since the last adjudication on the prior claim.
-For the definition of “new and material evidence,” see HALLEX I-2-9-40.C.
-If, in connection with the current claim, the claimant submits evidence that meets the regulatory standard for new and material evidence, the facts are not the same and administrative res judicata would not apply.
+The ALJ will follow the procedures in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-9-40 C to determine whether additional evidence is new and material.
+If, in connection with the current claim, the claimant submits evidence that meets the regulatory standard for new and material evidence, the facts are not the same, and administrative res judicata would not apply.

-In order to evaluate whether evidence meets the regulatory standard for new and material evidence, the ALJ should know what evidence was used to make the prior decision.
+>In order to evaluate whether evidence meets the regulatory standard for new and material evidence, the ALJ must know what evidence was used to make the prior decision.
 Accordingly, the ALJ may need to obtain the prior claim file in order to review that evidence.

 In title II disability cases, administrative res judicata applies to the issue of disability when: